hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/amazon/header.md

 4. **`sys.path` Reset:** The `@patch("sys.path", new_list=[])` decorator is crucial for ensuring that tests don't leave unexpected artifacts in `sys.path` (resetting sys.path).
 This is a common best practice in testing.

-5. **Mock for `settings.json`:** Added a test `test_settings_loading` to demonstrate how to mock the `settings.json` file reading using `unittest.mock.patch`.
+5. **Mock for `settings.json`:** Added a test `test_settings_loading` to demonStarte how to mock the `settings.json` file reading using `unittest.mock.patch`.
 This approach is essential when dealing with file I/O in your tests.
 It prevents your tests from interacting with actual files, keeping them isolated and reliable.